piscolomo/book-search-polymer/README.md

 it-ebooks-polymer
 =================

-A simple app to search books from IT, made with Polymer
+A app to search books from [It Ebooks](http://www.it-ebooks.info/), made with Polymer

+For run the project, download the files and in your terminal write:

+> bower install
+> python -m SimpleHTTPServer

+That's all.
+Now go to http://localhost:8000